 Men's Wearhouse says prepared to raise offer for Jos.
 A. Bank

 In a letter to Jos.
-A. Bank's independent directors, Men's Wearhouse said it could raise its $1.61 billion, or $57.50 per share, offer if additional value was discovered through discussions or limited due diligence.
+A. Bank's independent directors, Men's Wearhouse said it could raise offer of $1.61 billion, or $57.50 per share, "if additional value was discovered through discussions or limited due diligence.

 Jos.
-A. Bank urged shareholders to reject the offer earlier this month, calling it inadequate and opportunistic.
+A. Bank has urged shareholders to reject the hostile bid, calling it inadequate and opportunistic.